Select Category

 10 Famous Quotes from Beowulf

-1. 'Hwæt!
-We Gardena in geardagum' (Line 1) - This opening line, often translated as "Lo!
-We Spear-Danes in days of yore," signals the beginning of the epic and captures the attention of the audience.
+• 'Hwæt!
+We Gardena in geardagum' (Line 1) – The opening line, often translated as "Lo!
+We Spear-Danes in days of yore," introduces the epic and captures the audience's attention.

-2. 'Hæfde se góda Geát, gidda gemyndig, / se þe wæteregesan wunian scolde, / cealde stréamas, under félne hróf' (Lines 196-198) - This describes Beowulf's journey to Heorot, emphasizing his prowess as a warrior and his bravery in facing the challenges of the sea.
+• 'Hæfde se góda Geát, gidda gemyndig, / se þe wæteregesan wunian scolde, / cealde stréamas, under félne hróf' (Lines 196-198) – This describes Beowulf's journey to Heorot, emphasizing his bravery at sea.

-3. 'Hwæt!
-Beowulf maþelode, bearn Ecgþeówes' (Line 407) - This marks Beowulf's first spoken words in the poem, signaling his entrance into the narrative and setting the stage for his heroic deeds.
+• 'Hwæt!
+Beowulf maþelode, bearn Ecgþeówes' (Line 407) – This marks Beowulf's first speech, introducing his character and setting up his heroic deeds.

-4. 'Ful oft ðæs wag gebád / éode weoroda sum, ðonne his ellen déah' (Lines 867-868) - This describes how Beowulf patiently waited for Grendel's attack, demonstrating his courage and readiness for battle.
+• 'Ful oft ðæs wag gebád / éode weoroda sum, ðonne his ellen déah' (Lines 867-868) – This shows Beowulf waiting for Grendel's attack, demonstrating his courage.

-5. 'Gár éode geómor, / under néarowe næs' (Lines 1121-1122) - This line describes how Grendel's mother, sorrowful and desperate, ventures forth to avenge her son's death.
+• 'Gár éode geómor, / under néarowe næs' (Lines 1121-1122) – This line describes Grendel's sorrowful mother seeking vengeance for her son.

-6. 'Gewát him ðá se góda mid his gædelinge, / fród on forðweg' (Lines 1987-1988) - This line describes Beowulf's departure from Hrothgar's kingdom, emphasizing his wisdom and maturity as he returns home.
+• 'Gewát him ðá se góda mid his gædelinge, / fród on forðweg' (Lines 1987-1988) – This describes Beowulf leaving Hrothgar's kingdom, showing his wisdom as he returns home.

-7. 'Hwæt!
-We þæt ellenweorc / fremedon swá swá seé-líðend' (Lines 2512-2513) - These words praise the construction of Beowulf's funeral pyre, highlighting the epic nature of his deeds and the honor bestowed upon him in death.
+• 'Hwæt!
+We þæt ellenweorc / fremedon swá swá sæ-líðend (Lines 2512-2513) - These words praise the construction of Beowulf's funeral pyre, highlighting the epic nature of his deeds and the honor bestowed upon him in death.

-8. 'Ne wás hit lenge þá gýt / fiftig winter' (Lines 3068-3069) - This line indicates the passing of fifty winters since the dragon's treasure was first hidden, highlighting the ancient and mysterious nature of the hoard.
+• 'Ne wæs hit lenge þá gýt / fiftig wintra' (Lines 3068-3069) - This line indicates the passing of fifty winters since the dragon's treasure was first hidden, highlighting the ancient and mysterious nature of the hoard.

 Source: https://essaypro.com/blog/beowulf-summary